haris44/Paradinc-FX/README.md

 Source from https://github.com/HanSolo/worldfx/

 ##Todo
-Set the region instead of countries to be selected
+Set the region instead of countries to be selected and when is clicked, set a continent with all the countries.

 ##Screenshot